Heavy rain floods Philippine capital; markets, schools shut

 The storm was moving west northwest at 22 kph (13 mph) towards the South China Sea and was expected to leave land by late on Friday, Aurelio said.

-Civil aviation authorities said 40 domestic flights were cancelled and six international flights from Singapore, Thailand and China to Manila were diverted to other Philippine airports.
+Civil aviation authorities said 40 domestic flights were canceled and six international flights from Singapore, Thailand and China to Manila were diverted to other Philippine airports.
 Some flights were delayed.

-Thousands of ferry passengers were stranded after services were cancelled and the coastguard also stopped fishing boats from going to sea.
+Thousands of ferry passengers were stranded after services were canceled and the coastguard also stopped fishing boats from going to sea.

 More than 27,000 people were evacuated in Marikina City in the eastern part of the capital where a river burst its banks, said Del De Guzman, city mayor.